ksoderbl/xpilot/README.txt

-This is the README file for XPilot 3.6.2.
+This is the README file for XPilot 3.7.1.

-Copyright © 1991-96 by Bjørn Stabell, Ken Ronny Schouten & Bert Gijsbers.
+Copyright © 1991-1998 by Bjørn Stabell, Ken Ronny Schouten, Bert Gijsbers & Dick Balaska.

 Please see the LICENSE file for further details.
 You may not distribute this project without all the documentation,